steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term

+    Solver
+        Introduce optional processing steps.
             Workbench fails when a mesh is scaled (only).
 The Solver does not return the collection of arrays.
                 After support has been added for optional processing, integrate the scale_mesh step with transform_mesh?

-    Solver
-        All JSON properties should be represented as floats in their parent data structures.
+        Refactor the Solver into independent processing steps.
+        Add Mesh scaling to final dimensions.

         Review the naming conventions for objects versus array results: depth_buffer            depth_buffer_floats
             mesh                    mesh_result
-        Introduce optional processing steps.
-        Add Mesh scaling to final dimensions.

     Explorer
         Create additional test models.